 Seasoning shrimp for grilling is easy and doesn’t call for complex ingredients.
 The basic ones you need are garlic, salt, cayenne, and Italian seasoning.
 Nevertheless, you can add other spices you prefer.
 So, how do you go about seasoning grilled shrimp?
 Let’s figure this out.

 Best seasoning ingredients for Grilled shrimp

-If you are in search of the perfect seasoning combo for grilled shrimp, this one nails the gap;
+If you are looking for the perfect seasoning combo for grilled shrimp, this is it;

 - Salt: Salt is an essential seasoning that enhances the taste of foods and brings out their natural flavor.

 - Garlic: is a buddy of most culinary arts, and shrimps are not an exception.
 It adds great warmth to foods, giving them an earthy, spicy flavor that is difficult to explain.
 Another unique thing about garlic is that it sweetens more as it cooks.

 - Italian Seasoning: This seasoning gives you a flavorful mixture of herbs with every spoonful.
 It’s majorly a combination of dry basil, thyme, marjoram, rosemary, and oregano.
 It gives your shrimp an earthy flavor that is finely sweet and peppery.

 - Cayenne: The subtle heat of cayenne is excellent for rich, spicy foods.
 It kicks up the heat and adds a deep umber color that brightens the shrimps.